We have the most adorable Easter Egg DIY Shaker Card to share with you today. This cute Shaker card is not hard to make and it’s super fun too!

 Fold your base cardstock in half.

 Stack your layer pieces to make sure measurements are good.

-Put it back on the first layer as centered as possible and remove the protective film to adhere them together.
+Put the piece back on the first layer as centered as possible and peel off the protective paper backing of the adhesive tape pieces to adhere them together.

 Glue the two cardstock eggs as shown below or in your preferred way.